slugbyte/mold/README.md

 help logs.
 Also, If a you try to run a mold command or task with out the proper arguments mold will automaticly log a short `Usage:` summary.
 When reading mold *help* and *usage* logs arguments wraped in parens are `(required)`, and arguments wraped in square brackets are `[optional]`.

 Because mold help flags are truthy boolean flags they can be applied to mold arguments in any order.
 This means that the following statements have identical behavior.
-`mold conf load help`
+* `mold conf load help`
-`mold conf load --help`
-`mold conf load -h`
-`mold -h conf load`
+* `mold conf --help load`
-`mold conf help load`
+* `mold -h conf load`
-ect.

 #### Managing Content
 Mold's main utility is to manage configuration files.
-It does this though providing an interface to create, load, edit, destroy, export, and list files in the mold-root.
+It does this though providing an interface to create, load, edit, delete, export, and list files in the mold-root.
 Molds content managing commands are `conf`, `plug`, `exec`, `leaf`, and `fold`.
 These comands have the following tasks for content managment opperations.
 * `make` -- Create new a new file in the mold-root
 * `load` -- Import a file from a path or a URL into the mold-root
 * `list` -- List files in the mold-root